couchbase/couchbase-lite-core/docs/BLIP Protocol.md

 * **Compressed:** If this flag is set, the message data is compressed; see section 3.7 for details.
 * **Urgent:** The implementation will attempt to expedite delivery of messages with this flag, by allocating them a greater share of the available bandwidth (but not to the extent of completely starving non-urgent messages.)
 * **No-Reply**: This request does not need or expect a response.
 (This flag has no meaning in a response.)
-* **Meta**: This flag indicates a message intended for internal use by the peer's BLIP implementation, and should not be delivered directly to the client application.
-(An example is the "bye" request used to negotiate closing the connection.)

 ### 1.2.
 Error Replies